hoax

 As a result of this novelty, and the significance of the journal involved, the incident became a major story in mainstream media outlets in France, the U.S. and beyond.
 This, in turn, prompted robust criticism of the hoax from Jacques Derrida, Bruno Latour, Gabriel Stolzenberg and others – who argued that the conclusions Sokal was drawing were far too wide given he only published one single (non-peer reviewed) essay; critics also argued that Sokal seemed to be misunderstanding, misrepresenting, and/or uncharitably reading most of the works he (and Bricmont) singled out.

-In 2008, reflecting on these criticisms, and with the perspective distance provides, Sokal wrote a book, Beyond the Hoax: Science, Philosophy and Culture, wherein he conceded that his initial criticisms may have been overly dismissive, and perhaps even insufficiently informed.
+Ten years later, Sokal wrote a book, Beyond the Hoax: Science, Philosophy and Culture, drawing out themes from his essays on these topics in the intervening years, reflecting on the “social life” of his experiment, and trying to evaluate its significance in retrospect.
+Here, he again emphasized that his initial criticisms may have been overly dismissive, and perhaps even insufficiently informed.
 He had come to believe that much of the work he and Bricmont were criticizing at the time was not outright wrong or nonsensical – instead, the dispute turned on deep (even reasonable) disagreements about the nature of scientific knowledge.

 However, in that same book, Sokal highlighted at length the ways in which bad actors — from industry executives to mass media outlets to cynical politicians — have re-appropriated tenets of postmodernism in order to render the population more vulnerable to propaganda and advertisements, and less likely to believe expert criticism of the state or corporations.
 As a result, in many respects, critical theory may be accomplishing the opposite of its stated purpose (a point previously emphasized by Sokal’s critic, Bruno Latour, in his 2004 Critical Inquiry essay “Why Has Critique Run Out of Steam?
 From Matters of Fact to Matters of Concern”).